Scirra/Construct-Services-DotNet-Class-Library/README.md

 ## Documentation

 For a comprehensive list of examples, check out the [API documentation][api-docs].
-The first thing you'll need to do is [create a game][create-game] in your Construct Services account..
+The first thing you'll need to do is [create a game][create-game] in your Construct Services account.

 # Usage